Unboxed-Software/solana-course/content/program-security.md

 }
 ```

+Note that in addition to adding the error cases, we also added the implementation that lets us convert our error into a `ProgramError` type as needed.

-Next, let’s bring `ReviewError` into the scope of processor.rs.
+Before moving on, let’s bring `ReviewError` into scope in the `processor.rs`.
 We will be using these errors shortly when we add our security checks.

 ```rust
 // inside processor.rs